 The team at Bared Footwear have put measures in place to reduce the amount of waste they produce as a company, as well as the waste that is made by their customers.
 They monitor all waste via an internal tracker, upcycle their leather offcuts into dog collars and leads, and have a shoe recycling program wherein they’ve partnered with Save Our Soles to turn old shoes into new rubber for gym mats and playground flooring.
 Trash into treasure!

 Want to know where Bared Footwear sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.

-"As the world's second most polluting industry, it's no secret fashion isn't sustainable.
-While we understand we're a part of the problem, we're committed to being part of the solution, too.
-Minimising waste is at the heart of everything we do.
 We monitor all waste via an internal tracker and have set a 5% annual target for reduction.
 We consciously design to minimise waste and any scrap materials are upcycled.
-We currently upcycle our leather offcuts into dog collars and leads and have big things planned for 2022.
+We currently upcycle our leather offcuts into dog collars and leads.
 Our development process is minimal and reusable as we repeat shoe lasts, so we don't end up with sample dead stock.
-We have partnered with a Melbourne-based company, Save Our Soles, and together we transform pre-loved shoes (Bared or not!) into rubber mats for gym and playground flooring.
-The rubber mats are leased, and once they’re used, are recycled and repurposed again."

 Behind the Brand